Pear & Walnut Gorgonzola Pizza

 - On a lightly floured surface, roll out the pizza dough to your desired shape, about 1/4 inch thick.
 Press the dough with your fingertips, creating dimples and a 1 inch border around the perimeter.

-- Transfer the dough to a paddle generously dusted with cornmeal.
+- Transfer the dough to a paddle generously dusted with flour or cornmeal (if using a pizza stone) or a baking sheet.
 Top with the gorgonzola cheese.
 Arrange the pears and sprinkle with walnuts.

 - Lightly brush the crust bordering the flatbread with olive oil.

 - Bake for about 15 minutes, or until the crust is golden brown.
-Remove from oven and let it sit for about 1-2 minutes before slicing. while it cools, drizzle with honey.
-Serve immediately.
+Remove from oven and let it sit for about 1-2 minutes before slicing.
+While it cools, drizzle with honey.

 Hi,